dinaftc/e-commerce/README.md

-## An E-commerce website made using React.js which is a js library and styled-components which is a CSS-in-JS library
+##  E-commerce website

+using React.js  and styled-components